halfwit/lint/README.md

 # lint
-Set of scripts to lint open files in x11 in an editor agnostic way
+Set of scripts to lint open files in x11

-Requires xdo, clang - make sure to set TERMINAL
+Will require a hook in your editor